 Your website is no different.
-Before deciding on what eCommerce platform to sell your luxury products on, you need to be clear about your goals.
-Not just for right now, but also for the long-term as your business grows and expands.
+Before deciding what eCommerce platform to sell your products, you must be clear about your goals.
+Not just for right now but also for the long term as your business grows and expands.

 Here are some things to consider:

 - What type of functionality will you need to run your business?
-Think about any subscriptions, curbside pickup, and other integrations you may need.
+Think about any subscriptions, curbside pickup, and other necessary integrations.

 - Will you need an easy way to manage access for your team?

 - What about managing technical concerns and issues?
 What level of support will you need?